 08 Drain Water Heat Recovery - Reference information from CF1R.

+C. Mandatory Measures for all Domestic Hot Water Distribution Systems

+This table lists the requirements for all DHW systems.
+HERS rater must ensure all the requirements in this table are met.

-D. Expanded Credit
+D. HERS-Verified Compact Hot Water Distribution Expanded Credit and E. Compact Hot Water Distribution Basic

 If performance compliance is used, this table lists the values used in the performance calculation and require no user input.

 If prescriptive compliance is used, fill out this table